Gediontkd/AWS-Cloud-Quest-Projects/Highly-Available-Web-Application/README.md

-# Highly Available Web Application on AWS
+# Build Highly Available Web Application on AWS
 ## Overview

 The infrastructure implements a fault-tolerant web application that automatically scales based on demand.
 By leveraging AWS's global infrastructure and services, the application maintains high availability and optimal performance under varying load conditions.